petar/GoLLRB/README.md

 ## Overview

-As of the writing of this file and to the best of the author's knowledge, Google Go still does not have a balanced binary search tree (BBST) data structure.
+As of this writing and to the best of the author's knowledge, Google Go still does not have a balanced binary search tree (BBST) data structure.
 These data structures are quite useful in a variety of cases.
 A BBST maintains elements in sorted order under dynamic updates (inserts and deletes) and can